RenderbitTechnologies/WordPress-Developer-Exercise/README.md

 ## Problem Statement

 You have to design the landing page for a corporate website using WordPress.
-A visual design of the landing page has been provided in the mockups folder.
+A visual design of the landing page has been provided in the `mockups` folder.
+Download the mockups here: [https://github.com/RenderbitTechnologies/WordPress-Developer-Exercise/archive/refs/heads/main.zip](https://github.com/RenderbitTechnologies/WordPress-Developer-Exercise/archive/refs/heads/main.zip)

 All the text and images on the website should be fully editable from the WordPress admin panel.
 We recommend that you use Custom Post Types in WordPress to implement some of the home page functionality (such as portfolio items).
 You can implement CPTs using a custom theme/plugin, or using an existing third-party plugin such as CPT UI: [https://wordpress.org/plugins/custom-post-type-ui/](https://wordpress.org/plugins/custom-post-type-ui/)